hydaline-code/expense_tracker/README.md

 # 📖 [Expense Tracker] <a name="about-project">
 </a>

-This is a mobile web application where you can manage your budget: you have a list of transactions associated with a category, so that you can see how much money you spent and on what.
+This is a mobile web application where you can manage your budget: you have a list of transactions associated with a category, so that you can track how much money you spent and on what following the category.

 ## 🛠 Built With <a name="built-with"></a>